Beer keeps the economy brewing ... especially in Arizona!

-The U.S. brewing industry is a dynamic part of our national economy, contributing billions of dollars in wages and taxes.
+In summary, the U.S. brewing industry is a dynamic part of our national economy, contributing billions of dollars in wages and taxes.
 An indication of beer's importance is its inclusion in the basket of goods the government uses to calculate the Consumer Price Index.

 Arizona's beer distribution industry is a dynamic part of the state's economy, employing over 2850 hard-working men and women and paying them over $180 million in wages annually.